RohanAwhad/llm_engineer_v0/README.md

 This project is a command-line tool leveraging language models to compose and execute plans or scripts.
 It facilitates automation and development tasks by integrating LLM capabilities and web search functionalities.

+## TODOs:
+- [ ] Add a way to set the models for each of the interaction dynamically
+  - [ ] The human-facing model should always have the ability to process image

 ## Features

 - **Plan Composition:** Compose and save plans using a command-line interface.